renproject/swapperd/docs/src/source/index.html.md

 ---
-title: API Reference
+title: Swapperd

-language_tabs: # must be one of https://git.io/vQNgJ
+language_tabs:
   - shell
-  - ruby
-  - python
-  - javascript

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='https://github.com/republicprotocol/swapperd'>Checkout our GitHub</a>
-  - <a href='https://github.com/lord/slate'>Documentation Powered by Slate</a>
+  - <a href='https://republicprotocol.com'>Support by Republic Protocol</a>

 includes:
   - errors